Yes, Barcelona has Gaudi. But Cadaques has Dali.

 Salvador Dali’s studio

-In the studio of the sprawling house that Dali and Gala shared (actually five fishermen’s houses joined together), Dali painted while seated at a giant easel which could be moved up and down.
+In the studio, Dali painted while seated at a giant easel which could be moved up and down.

-Here’s Dali’s last painting – unfinished – waiting for the moustachioed artist to complete it…
+Here’s a picture of one of the last of Salvador Dali’s paintings – unfinished – waiting for the moustachioed artist to complete it…

-Reservations are required for visiting the Salvador Dali House Museum in Port Lligat.
+Reservations are required to tour the Salvador Dali House in Cadaques.
 Small groups of up to eight people are allowed in every 10 minutes for a 50-minute visit.
-If you don’t show up within 30 minutes of your timed reservation, your spot is resold to visitors on a wait list.
+If you don’t show up within 30 minutes of your timed reservation, your Dali tickets (and reserved spot) are resold to visitors on a wait list.

 We didn’t have an advance reservation; we would have had to wait several days for the next available reservation.
 So we simply took our chances.
 On our late September afternoon visit, we were lucky and only had to wait 40 minutes for two spots to open up for us.

-All photos are © Janice and George Mucalov, SandInMySuitcase (except second photo by Joaquin Aranoa)
+All Cadaques photos are © Janice and George Mucalov, SandInMySuitcase (except second photo by Joaquin Aranoa)

 Pin to Pinterest!